chris-thomas/image-searcher/README.md

 This powerful combination of technologies creates a search engine that understands images both semantically and aesthetically.
 The integration of CLIP and Stable Diffusion components allows for unprecedented control over content and style-based searches, while the location awareness and multi-query capabilities provide a complete solution for sophisticated image search.

-The system demonstrates how multiple AI models can work together to create intuitive and powerful tools for managing and exploring image collections.
+The prototype demonstrates how multiple AI models can work together to create intuitive and powerful tools for managing and exploring image collections.

 ## Core Technologies